course-details-portlet

 Learning methods and activities

 A series of lectures and seminars covering central topics in the course will be given.
 A series of exercises to illustrate how various models can be used in water resources management.
-A number of exercises must be passed before the exam.
-A one day excursion will be planned, counting as one exercise.
+11 exercises and a half-day excursion will be planned.

 Compulsory assignments